kat-kel/gallicorpora-demo/README.md

 ---
 ### Set up the Application
 3. Install models and dependencies.

-- If you want to see the two ways of preparing Machine Learning models for the application, call the installation procedure with the option `-h` or `--help` for help.
-    ```
-    $ bash install.sh -h
-    ```
+There are 2 ways to install the Machine Learning models that this application needs.

 - **OPTION 1.** If you want to download Machine Learning models from an online repository (GitHub, Zenodo, HuggingFace, etc.), follow these two steps:

     1. In the file `model_list.csv`, write the URL and some information about what the model does.
-That informaiton includes the training data's language, the training data's century, and model's task: segmentation (seg) or handwritten text recognition/ocr (htr).
+That informaiton includes the training data's language, the training data's century, and the model's task: segmentation (seg) or handwritten text recognition/ocr (htr).
 The URL needs to be the exact URL that triggers the model's download (not simply the page on which that URL can be accessed).

         |language|century|job|url|
         |--------|-------|---|---|
         |fr|17|seg|https://github.com/...mlmodel|
         |fr|17|htr|https://github.com/...mlmodel|

-        *When you download this prototype,* `model_list.csv` *already has models listed for 17th-century French texts that you can use.*
+        *When you download this prototype,* `model_list.csv` *already has models listed for 17th-century French texts that are ready for you to use.*

     2. With the `model_list.csv` prepared, launch the installation with the option `-f` and the path to the CSV file.
         ```